wootfish/eli.sohl.com/drafts/obsidian.md

-* If you are subclassing Group and making heavy use of your custom group's `bounds` attribute, you may see performance benefits from overriding the default implementation of `bounds.
-The default looks at every sub-shape's bounds and takes `min`s and `max`es across them; you can likely find a simpler way of deriving for this data.
+* If you are subclassing Group and making heavy use of your custom group's `bounds` attribute, you may see performance benefits from overriding the default implementation of `bounds`.
+The default looks at every sub-shape's bounds and takes `min`s and `max`es across them; you can likely find a more efficient way of deriving for this data.

 Before this project I'd never touched an SMT solver, so I'm sure there are all sorts of improvements that I've missed.
 I'd be really interested to get input